rcfgroup/headfake/README.md

 ![](https://github.com/rcfgroup/headfake/workflows/main/badge.svg)

 **HEA**lth **D**ata **F**aker provides a package and command-line scripts to create mock data files based on a YAML-based config file (see examples for example templates).
-It use the Python Faker package to provide generated names and contact details.
+It uses the Python package [Faker](https://faker.readthedocs.io/en/master/index.html) to provide generated names and contact details.

 Key features include:

-* Extensible field types to handle generation of differentw types of data.
+* Extensible field types to handle generation of different types of data.

 * Template-based config which automatically constructs the Python class tree in order to then perform the data generation.